datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 * If learners are using a browser other than Firefox, or OpenRefine does not automatically open for them when they click the .exe file, have them point their browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

-* Some have issues getting OpenRefine to run on Windows.
-The fix seems to be to install Java (JDK + JRE) and add "JAVA_HOME" and "JDK_HOME" to the environment.
-This thread includes steps to diagnose possible issues, and links on how to set up environment variables.

 * Mac users with the newest operating system will have to allow this to run by "allowing everything" to run.
 They can change the setting back after the exercise.

 * Some students will run into issues with